semiprime/pygenda/docs/known_issues.md

 * No GUI for configuration settings/preferences

+* More translations are needed - only French, English & Dutch so far.
-* Only French & English translations are provided (and the French needs checking by a native speaker).
+  (And the French needs checking by a native speaker.)

 * Setting number of days for "all day" events could be friendlier (e.g. show/set end date)